 \paragraph{Quantum copy-protection.} In quantum copy-protection (QCP), a vendor wishes to encode a program into a quantum state in a way that enables a recipient to run the program, but not to create functionally equivalent ``pirated'' copies.
 The notion of QCP was introduced by Aaronson~\cite{Aar2009}, who gave the first construction for unlearnable and efficiently computable functions in a strong quantum oracle model, which has since been improved to only requiring classical oracles~\cite{aaronson2020new}.
-Recent work~\cite{coladangelo2020quantum} has also provided the first construction of QCP for compute-and-compare programs in the quantum random oracle model (QROM) as well as a construction for multi-bit point functions in the QROM based on unclonable encryption with wrong-key detection (WKD), a property which enables the decryption procedure to recognise incorrect keys.
-In this work, we build on the latter and give a new QCP scheme that does not require the QROM assumption.
+Recent work~\cite{coladangelo2020quantum} has also provided the first construction of QCP for compute-and-compare programs in the quantum random oracle model (QROM) as well as a scheme for multi-bit point functions in the QROM based on unclonable encryption with wrong-key detection (WKD) -- a property which enables the decryption procedure to recognise incorrect keys.

-Our new QCP scheme for multi-bit point functions relies on pair-wise independent permutations~\cite{NaorReingold97}, which exist unconditionally and have previously been used in the context of classical obfuscation of point functions~\cite{cryptoeprint:2010:049}.
+Our QCP scheme for multi-bit point functions combines our unclonable hybrid encryption scheme with the generic WKD transformation in the QROM proposed by Coladangelo et al.~\cite{coladangelo2020quantum}.
 The basic idea behind our QCP scheme is as follows.
-To encode a point function $P_{\vec y,\vec m}$, which is defined as returning $\vec m$ on input $\vec y$ and $0^n$, otherwise) we simply output $\Enc_{\vec y}(\vec m)$ together with $h(\vec y)$, where $h$ is a suitable hash function which we model as a truly random function (in the QROM).
+To encode a point function $P_{\vec y,\vec m}$ (which is defined as returning $\vec m$ on input $\vec y$ and $0^n$, otherwise) we simply output $\Enc_{\vec y}(\vec m)$ together with $h(\vec y)$, where $h$ is a suitable hash function which we model as a truly random function (in the QROM).
 To evaluate the program on an input $\vec x \in \bit^{2n}$, we first check whether $\vec x$ hashes to $h(\vec y)$ under $h$.
 If true, we decrypt as in the aforementioned hybrid encryption scheme and recover $\vec m$.
 Otherwise, we output $0^n$.